-Bisphenol A, also known as BPA is a synthetic chemical that has been used for many industrial purposes.
+Bisphenol A, also known as BPA, is a synthetic chemical used for many industrial purposes.
 Ever since its discovery by a Russian chemist in 1891, BPA began to gain some popularity due to its ability to serve as a vital compound for most materials that are still widely used up to this day.
 Some notable examples include plastic bottles, sports equipment, water pipe linings, beverage cans, and of course, thermal papers that are usually used for sales receipts.

-Luckily enough, some companies that manufacture products with BPA have found some ways as to how they can limit or even eliminate the use of such potentially harmful chemical.
-For instance, thermal paper rolls started to undergo some modifications so that it won’t be needing any BPA to serve its purpose.
+Luckily enough, some companies that manufacture products with BPA have found some ways to limit or even eliminate the use of such potentially harmful chemicals.
+For instance, thermal paper mills started to undergo some modifications so that they won’t be needing any BPA to serve their purpose.
 These developments eventually bore positive results with the emergence of BPA-free thermal paper rolls.

-This article will discuss all about the significant benefits and possible disadvantages of using BPA-free thermal papers on different business applications.
+This article will discuss the significant benefits and possible disadvantages of using BPA-free thermal papers in different business applications.

-It limits all the possible health risks – In a study published by Springer-Verlag, anyone who constantly handles BPA receipt paper is prone to be exposed to an estimated 71 micrograms of BPA which is 42 times less than the tolerable daily intake.
+It limits all the possible health risks – In a study published by Springer-Verlag, anyone who constantly handles BPA receipt paper is prone to be exposed to an estimated 71 micrograms of BPA, which is 42 times less than the tolerable daily intake.
 These findings can be quite reassuring indeed, but most people still tend to be more vigilant when they hear something about a certain chemical.
-So, using a BPA-free thermal paper can lessen all the worries you can have not only to your employees but also to your loyal customers.
-Letting them know that you care for their safety is a true mark of a successful businessman.
+So, using BPA-free thermal paper can lessen all the worries you can have, not only for your employees but also for your loyal customers.
+Letting them know you care for their safety is a true mark of a successful businessman.

-The alternatives for BPA – Several alternative materials can be used for manufacturing thermal papers other than BPA: BPS and urea.
+The alternatives for BPA – Several alternative materials can be used to manufacture thermal papers besides BPA: BPS and urea.
 BPS is the most common substitute for BPA because the latter has similar characteristics and properties to the former.
 BPA is still more harmful compared to BPS.
-But even BPS can trigger the effects identical to BPA if used prematurely.
+But even BPS can trigger effects identical to BPA if used prematurely.

-It cost you a bit more – Another BPA alternative for thermal papers is urea.
-This paper roll works the best if you want something that is both BPA and BPS free.
+It costs you a bit more – Another BPA alternative for thermal papers is urea.
+This paper roll works best if you want something that is both BPA and BPS-free.
 It’s an entirely different compound that doesn’t bring the negative effects of the said chemicals but expects that this type of thermal paper is a bit more expensive nowadays.